sdesalas/recipes/README.md

 Press crumbs into base of cake tin.

-Just before pouring cheesecake mix into tin, add drained blueberries mix over the top and stir into the mix.
+Just before pouring cheesecake mix into tin, add blueberries over the top and stir gently into the mix.
 Pour over cookie crumbs on tin.

 Bake in oven at 160-180 deg for 50 mins or until top starts turning brown.
 Turn oven off and leave cake in oven for another 10-15 min.